-What May Cause a Run on the Pound?
+What may cause a run on the Pound?

 - A run on the pound is more likely in a semi fixed exchange rate. e.g. when the Government is committed to trying to keep the Pound at a certain level.
 If markets feel this level is unsustainable they may keep selling Pounds until the government is forced to devalue.

 - We also had a run on the pound in the late 60s, causing the Wilson government to devalue pound.
 (In 1967, Wilson devalued pound by 15% after selling many foreign currency reserves trying to maintain value of Pound)

-- In 1976 there was another on the Pound as markets feared the UK's fiscal position.
+- In 1976, there was another on the Pound as markets feared the UK's fiscal position.

-- High Inflation - high inflation reduces the value of Pound Sterling.
-Foreign investors will be nervous of holding UK assets if the UK has high inflation
+- High inflation - high inflation reduces the value of Pound Sterling.
+Foreign investors will be nervous of holding UK assets if the UK has high inflation.

-- Threat of Sovereign Debt Default.
+- Threat of sovereign debt default.
 If markets feel government borrowing is too high and unsustainable then there is a risk of foreigners losing their government bonds.
 Therefore, the market will sell bonds causing an outflow of foreign currency and fall in value of sterling.
 This can build up a momentum effect.
 As the fall in the currency can alarm other investors.